 - zest from one lemon

 - 1 tsp pure vanilla extract

 Preheat oven at 350°F. Spray a 9 x 13" oven proof baking dish with cooking spray.

-In a food processor, combine the whole wheat pastry flour, brown sugar, and sea salt.
+In a food processor, combine the whole wheat pastry flour, brown sugar, butter and sea salt.
 Pulse a few times until the texture is crumbly.
 Add in the oats until they are evenly mixed.

 Set aside in the fridge until ready to use the crumble.

 Gently toss the figs, blueberries, brown sugar, cornstarch, vanilla extract, and lemon zest together.
 You can do this right in the prepared baking dish to make clean up easier.